ulinnuhaha/truku_translation/README.md

 ```
 upgrade_nllb_tokenizer.ipynb
 ```
 After saving the expanded tokenizer and model in the `pretrained_model` directory as the initial model_checkpoint for the fine-tuning process of the translation task.
-You can train this model for translation task between Truku and Traditional Chinese languages using `model_train.py`.
+You can fine-tune this model for the translation task between Truku and Traditional Chinese languages using `model_train.py`.
-This training process uses an adding prefix scheme in the input sentence as we perform in `/dataset/preprocessing.py`.

 ## Run the training model to fine-tune LLMs for bilingual translation
 To perform the fine-tuning process of LLMs to create the translation model between Truku and Traditional Chinese languages, you can run the `model_train.py` script as the following command:
 ```bashmodel_train